bkd-mba-fbi/webapp-schulverwaltung/README.md

 ### Authorization

-The website integrating this application has to make sure the OAuth access token is available in localStorage under the key `CLX.LoginToken` (e.g. by setting `localStorage.setItem('CLX.LoginToken', '...')`).
+The website integrating this application has to make sure the OAuth access token is available in localStorage (or sessionStorage) under the key `CLX.LoginToken` (e.g. by setting `localStorage.setItem('CLX.LoginToken', '...')`).
 If not provided, the application displays a unauthenticated message to the user.